Walking with paralyzed legs

 Dogs without deep pain sensation have paralyzed legs.
 Some of these dogs are able to learn how to use reflexes to spinal walk.

 Shortcut Thru IVDD Menu

 Video show spinal walking due to the “crossed extensor reflex” in a dog who no longer has deep pain sensation (DPS).

-Special thanks for use of the below [VIDEO clip] to Dr. Clemmons, UF Associate Professor Neurology and Neurosurgery Department of Small Animal Clinical Sciences, U of F and to Buc's mom, Amy Reynolds, UF Veterinary Neurology Technician
+Special thanks for use of the above [VIDEO clip] to Dr. Clemmons, UF Associate Professor Neurology and Neurosurgery Department of Small Animal Clinical Sciences, U of F and to Buc’s mom, Amy Reynolds, UF Veterinary Neurology Technician

 While a dog with severe spinal cord injury does not have deep pain sensation meaning their legs can no longer communicate with the brain, some figure out how to “walk” by using their rear limb reflexes.
 They learn to swing their legs into position underneath the body.
 The leg movements look jerky or motorized.
 The “walk” is in a straight line, as the brain is not involved to tell the legs to change direction to avoid falling.